Get Ready for the Season

 Heart and lung problems can keep children from safely playing a sport.
-These issues can go unnoticed except by trained professionals who are looking for them.
+These issues can go unnoticed without a trained professional looking for them.

 Sports physicals also give parents and children the opportunity to discuss sports safety and injury prevention with an expert.
 They’ll go over concussion symptoms, safety gear, signs of dehydration and more.
-The physical is also a place to bring up any health concerns or questions, even if they’re unrelated to sports.
+Providers may ask questions about the child’s lifestyle, including smoking, vaping and use of alcohol, drugs, nutrition supplements or performance-enhancing supplements.

 Sports Physicals Near You

-Sanford Health has pediatric and family health clinics across the region.
-Find a location close to home for convenient checkup options.
+Sanford Health has clinics across the region.
+Find a location close to home for convenient appointment options.

 During a sports physical, a health care provider will review medical history, including illnesses, injuries or concussions.
 They will also complete a physical exam and assess heart and respiratory health.
 This visit helps determine if children can sustain physical exercise without putting themselves at risk for cardiovascular or breathing concerns.